Bill Owens: The Legacy of Suburbia – Photographs 1964-2022

 by Geir and Kate Jordahl

 Thank you to everyone who purchased this book and supported this project.
-Thanks to the recognition of the book, a second printing is in process.
 The companion edition, Hush of the Heart, is in the works.
-We will share more as we progress.
+We will share more soon.

 Sorrow into Song was conceived and designed by Geir and Kate Jordahl while sheltered in place during the 2020 Pandemic.
 The artwork in this volume was created at their home in Bellingham, Washington.
 Sorrow into Song includes poems written by Sara Teasdale at the time of the 1918 Flu Pandemic.
 Sara Teasdale lived from 1884 to 1933 and was the first recipient of the prize for poetry that later became the Pulitzer Prize.
 Published by True North Editions, Bellingham, Washington.
 Printed and hand-assembled by Bookmobile, Minneapolis, Minnesota.